richardantao/tutee/README.md

 This subdomain hosts all supporting documents for Tutee, including but not limited to Terms of Service, What is Tutee, and the Changelog.

 ### team.tutee.ca
 This subdomain is a future application specifically for the Tutee team.
+Certain modules within the service will have limited access, exclusive to execs and team leads.
 This subdomain will host the interface for team planning, KPIs, and general communication.